Studentships, Bursaries and Prizes in Byzantine and Hellenic Studies (2014)

-Both studentships are open to full-time and part-time UK/EU and overseas students who wish to pursue either the University of London intercollegiate taught MA degree programme in Late Antique and Byzantine Studies, or MPhil/PhD research in some aspect of Byzantine studies at the Hellenic Institute, Royal Holloway, University of London.
+Both studentships are awarded towards tuition fees at UK/EU rate for one year and are open to full-time and part-time UK/EU and overseas students who wish to pursue the MA in History: Hellenic Studies, or the MA in Late Antique and Byzantine Studies, or MPhil/PhD research in some aspect of Hellenic and/or Byzantine studies at the Hellenic Institute, Royal Holloway, University of London.

 The closing date for submission of applications is 2 September 2013.